GoogleCloudPlatform/functions-framework-ruby/README.md

 ### Configuring the Functions Framework

-The Ruby Functions Framework recognizes the standard command line arguments to the `functions-framework` executable.
+The Ruby Functions Framework recognizes the standard command line arguments to the `functions-framework-ruby` executable.
 Each argument also corresponds to an environment variable.
 If you specify both, the environment variable will be ignored.